-- streets where cyclists and walkers feel they belong, and are safe; - better connected communities: - cycle training opportunities for all children.
+- streets where cyclists and walkers feel they belong, and are safe; - better connected communities: . - safer traffic speeds, with lower speed limits where appropriate to the local area; and - cycle training opportunities for all children.

 Better mobility (more people cycling and walking - easy, normal and enjoyable) through: